-- Must be enrolled in a HDHP that’s HSA compatible
+Must be enrolled in an HDHP that’s HSA compatible

 If all of those criteria are met, employees are qualified to set up an HSA.
 HSAs must be controlled and administered by a bank or credit union that is IRS-approved.
 Many banks are IRS-approved institutions, and you can always check with your bank to see if they offer HSA services.
 Employers can also provide access to HSAs for their employees as part of their benefits offering.

 Once an employee has a financial institution to administer the account, the employee can then elect their monthly HSA contribution.

 Because this is a bank account, it has many of the same perks as any other bank account.
 Employees can make payments for health related costs directly from the account using either a check or a debit card.
 It’s important to note that unlike an FSA, only the funds you’ve contributed to the HSA so far are available for use.